 |Emissions are classified by economic activity, following the NACE classification of the system of national accounts.||Emissions are assigned to processes classified according to their technical nature (e.g. combustion in power plants, solvent use).|

 |Emissions from international navigation and aviation are assigned to the countries where the operator of the ship/aircraft is resident, regardless of where the emission takes place.||Emissions from international navigation and aviation are assigned to the countries where the associated fuel is bunkered, irrespective of the operator's place of residence.|

 Note: National and EU totals differ between the two approaches, as different boundaries apply.
 GHG inventories include international aviation and maritime transport (international bunker fuels) as memorandum items, which mean that they are excluded from national totals reported.
 However, they are included in air emissions accounts totals.
 Therefore total emissions reported in GHG inventory databases can differ significantly from the total reported in air emissions accounts for countries with a large international aircraft and/or shipping fleet.
 AEA reconciles totals with emission inventories through so-called 'bridging items'.

 Air pollution has been one of Europe's main environmental policy concerns since the late 1970s.
 The control of emissions from mobile sources, improving fuel quality and promoting and integrating environmental protection requirements into the transport and energy sector are part of these aims.

-- Energy, transport and environment indicators Pocketbook 2016 edition
+- Energy, transport and environment indicators Statistical book, 2017 edition

 - Framework Directive 96/62/EC of 27 September 1996 on ambient air quality assessment and management